Axlefublr/edister.nvim/README.md

 > "oh damn, I messed up that macro in the q register, gotta edit it now!"

 Then you press `<Leader>g` and see an input prompt, asking you to enter a register.
-This input prompt just expect you to press a single character, and makes sure that what you enter is a valid, writable register.
+This input prompt just expects you to press a single character, and makes sure that what you enter is a valid, writable register.

 So now you can just press `q` and you'll see the floating window!
 Edit the register however you like, then close the window.
 Your changes are saved!
 I have to warn you though, your changes are going to be saved even if you didn't _save_ and close, and instead just closed.